pushme-pullyou/tootoo13/cookbook/tmp-template/README.md

 * Includes basic code to toggle display of current status
 * Provides sample content to help with examining CSS effects

+### Functions

+TMP.currentStatus
+* Informative content to be displayed in a pop-up help context
+* Description of the goal or concept of the function
+* List of features
+* Link to source code
+* Change log

+TMP.getMenuTemplate
+* Menu user interface template HTML content
+* Embedded on a ```<details>``` element
+* Includes a number of frequently used HTML elements to help with gauging and test CSS appearance

 ## To Do / Wish List